 This is the fourth post in our series discussing The Meritocracy Trap by Daniel Markovits.
-Click here to read all posts in the series.
+You can find all of the posts in the series here.

 The Meritocracy Trap’s account of the relationships among elite education, skill-biased technical change, and rising economic inequality is, in my mind, one of the book’s most important arguments, even as it is undoubtedly one of the least discussed.
 I’m therefore delighted and grateful that Gordon chose to focus his attention on these matters.